BlackHawk2k18/i8080/README.md

 # i8080
-Emulator of i8080 with support of full command list.
+Emulator of i8080 with full command list support.
 Based on FPGA Altera Cyclone IV.

 Status of left commands: